Requires Vulkan 1.0

 4) Is a new barrier flag or operation of some type needed to prepare external memory for handoff to another Vulkan instance or API and/or receive it from another instance or API?

 RESOLVED: Yes.
-Some implementations need to perform additional cache management when transitioning memory between address spaces, and other APIs, instances, or processes may operate in a separate address space.
+Some implementations need to perform additional cache management when transitioning memory between address spaces and other APIs, instances, or processes which may operate in a separate address space.
 Options for defining this transition include:

 A new structure has the advantage that the type of external transition can

 be described in as much detail as necessary.